How would you feel about watching the sunset from a different beach every evening?

 Being outdoors is very much a reason to visit the island, what with the possibilities for hiking, climbing, diving and so forth, but it also has a number of wonderful towns and cities to visit as well.
 The capital, Ajaccio (the home of Napoleon Bonaparte, no less) is a pastel-colored town on a yacht-filled bay, while its regional rival, the elegant port of Bastia, is now a center of trendy nightlife and beautiful people.

 So, for a mellow holiday experience where the main point is to enjoy life at a slower pace, Corsica is a great destination.
 However, it’s now time to jump to somewhere slightly different…

-Of the four, Ibiza has a reputation as the real party island, and for good reason.
-Home to such iconic clubs as Amnesia and Pacha, even decades after establishing itself as one of Europe’s hottest summer destinations, it still pulls in the crowds.
-That’s not to say, mind you, that it’s all 24-hour party people; there are still secluded coves and mellow beaches if you search them out.
+Of the four, Ibiza has a reputation as the real party island.
+But it still pulls in the non-party crowds.
+There are secluded coves and mellow beaches if you search them out.

 Mallorca has overcome its reputation for being a bit of a package holiday hell during the 1970s and 80s and now, with new restrictions in place, islanders are trying to shift the focus away from partying, and onto chilling out in the pretty town.

 Menorca is far more low-key.
 Far more rural than the larger two, it features Unesco-protected wetlands, a scattering of bronze-age historical sites, and dry-stone walls surrounding quaint villages.
 Formentera, smaller still with a population of just over 12,000 on the whole island, is only a short ferry ride from Ibiza, but is a world away in terms of pace of life.